UIKit0/zero-static-html-engine/README.md

 - Templates and partials
 - Sass/Compass compilation
 - Preview server
-- Watch process recompiles HTML and Sass on any change
+- Watch process recompiles HTML and Sass on any change into a `_site` directory

 ## Usage